TomerP2/my_project_manager/Docs/Prompt Templates/pytest_write_test_prompt.md

 Using python and pytest, write a test or multiple tests for {function}.
 Use pytest best practices.
 Keep the code simple and don't be too verbose.
 Make sure to delete any created data during the test.

+The test or tests should, at the mininmum, test whether:
+-